ManticoreGamesInc/platform-documentation/src/tutorials/cosmetic_tutorial.md

 break
 ```

 The `activePanelItemButton` table for the `category` is updated with the found `item`, and `active` is marked as `true`.
 This is done to keep track of which cosmetic item in a specific category has been selected so the button color can be changed correctly.
-The last line can `break` out of the loop, since the function has found the matching item.
+The last line can `break` out of the loop since the function has found the matching item.

 ### Create SetSelectedCosmetics Function